 - frequent urination due to hormonal changes and increased blood flow through the kidneys

 Not all pregnant people experience the same symptoms and some experience no symptoms at all.

 Confirming a pregnancy

 - see a doctor for a physical exam and a blood pregnancy test

 - take a home pregnancy test

-Levels of the hormone are low at the beginning of pregnancy, and they gradually increase.
-Having a high level of HCG can signal multiple pregnancies, for example, having twins or triplets.
+Levels of the hormone are low at the beginning of pregnancy and they gradually increase.
+Having a high level of HCG can signal a multiple pregnancy, such as when a person is pregnant with twins or triplets.